fyx1t/ssh-bruteforcer/README.md

 2. a file that will contain logins (**logins.txt**)
 3. a file that will contain passwords (**passwords.txt**)

-the directory where these files should be located (by default it is **data/**), as well as their names, you can find out and change in the environment variables file you created in the previous step
+you can find out and change the directory where these files should be located (by default it is **data/**), as well as their names in the environment variables file you created in the previous step

 # tool output

-all logs by default collect in **data/** directory, but you can change it in **.env** file
+all logs by default are collected in **data/** directory, but you can change it in **.env** file

 # examples